 The Obama campaign and its supporters, including bigwigs like David Axelrod and Robert Gibbs, along with several cable TV anchors, would like you to believe that BLS data are handled like the gold in Fort Knox, with gun-carrying guards watching their every move, and highly trained, white-gloved super-agents counting and recounting hourly.

 The treatment Welch received is typical of the progressive lemmings.
-If you criticize their leader you must be eliminated.
-If you say that George Bush presented fake intelligence during the build-up of the Iraq war you are a hero, but if you say Obama “scammed” the unemployment numbers you are not only a conspiracy theorists but a secret agent for the opposition and of course a bad, person.
+If you criticize their leader, you must be eliminated.
+If you say that George Bush presented fake intelligence during the build-up of the Iraq war, you are a hero.
+Still, if you say Obama “scammed” the unemployment numbers, you are not only a conspiracy theorist but a secret agent for the opposition and, of course, an evil person.

 Jack Welch has forgotten more about the economy than the empty suits at Time Warner ever knew.
 They should have been honored to have him as a contributor, and he should have been entitled to his position without the fear of personal attacks.